-UAE oil giant ADNOC swoops on German chemicals firm Covestro
+UAE Oil Giant ADNOC Swoops On German Chemicals Firm Covestro

-German chemicals group Covestro said Tuesday it had accepted a takeover bid from UAE state energy company ADNOC, as one of the key sectors in Europe's largest Economy is gripped by crisis.
+FRANKFURT, Germany - German chemicals group Covestro said on Tuesday it had accepted a takeover bid from UAE state energy company ADNOC, as one of the key sectors in Europe's largest Economy is gripped by crisis.

 Elevated energy costs in the wake of Russia's 2022 invasion of Ukraine have weighed heavily on chemicals producers, which account for around five percent of Germany's GDP.